 Just keep in mind when using a general nutrient regimen you may run into different plant deficiencies that may require supplements.
 Some plants are more likely to need specific supplements, an example of this would be tomatoes and blossom end rot.

 pH Meter – Estimated startup cost: $15

 Your pH meter is going to be one of your most important tools when hydroponic gardening.
 Your nutrient solution needs to be kept at the proper level or the plants can’t absorb the nutrients out of the water.

 Since this is a task your going to be doing often I recommend picking up an electronic pH meter.
 I’ve found it to be the quickest method of measurement and with regular calibration, they’re pretty accurate.
 If taken care of the meter should last at least a few growing seasons.

-pH control– Estimated startup cost $15
+pH control– Estimated startup cost: $20

 To correct the pH of your nutrient solution you’re going to need a pH regulator.
 There are several brands of pH adjusting solutions, many just named pH up and pH down.

 It’s important to have both pH up and pH down on the hand, but in my experience, you ended up using one more than the other depending on your water quality.
-I recommend purchasing a small amount of each to start with, then when you find out which one you use more of, purchasing a larger bottle.
+I recommend purchasing a small amount of each to start with, then when you find out which one you use more of, then purchase a larger bottle.

 Estimated Supply Cost To Start A Hydroponic Garden:

 Hobby hydroponic is not as expensive a hobby as many people think.
 You don’t have to spend a ton of money to get your hydroponic garden started.
 It also doesn’t cost a whole lot to maintain.